26 January 2011

 We took her on our annual weekend mountain trip the next day with our horse club.
 Ironically, this trip in September of "97" was the last time my husband rode his beloved horse.
 One year later, it was the first time he rode her again.
 We were so proud to have her with us.

 She was in good shape.
 She was thinner than when she left but otherwise healthy.
-The family who had Idaho since February had taken good care of her.
+The family, who had Idaho since February, had cared for her well.

 She had been entirely body-clipped, and her spot was almost gone, cut close to her skin.
 Most of her color appeared gray instead of brown.
 She still has good muscle tone, which is a miracle, also.